theopensystemslab/planx-core/README.md

 - `DomainClient` sets up individual resource clients which each expose a declarative interface for operations on that resource.
 - Functions or methods that begin with an underscore (e.g `$admin.session._destroy`) are intended as development/test utilities and do not represent actions that should be a part of application code.
 - Instances of `DomainClient` should be named `$admin` for clients with admin credentials and `$public` for those without.
+- `TestClient` should only be used for tests.

 Models: